There’s always a moment in Spanish where you’ll need to express annoyance, frustration, amazement or how angry you are.

 Maximising your Spanish knowledge is important, which includes Spanish curse words.

-So, let’s take a look at some of the most frequently used Spanish curse words so you can add them to your vocabulary.
+So, let’s take a look at some of the most frequently used Spanish curse words (translated) so you can add them to your vocabulary.

 Cabrón as a palabrota evolved from the literal meaning of the word in English, which is ‘huge goat’.